ericwoud/buildR64arch/README.md

 ## Setup booting from NVME on R3/R3mini/R4

-This instruction is for the default moot method "2.
+This instruction is for the default boot method "2.
 ATF - KERNEL using boot partition."

 Setup a booting emmc system on R3/R3mini/R4.
 Check if the nvme is stable, coldboot and reboot several times and see if the drive is present _every_ time, with the `lsblk` command.
 If the drive is stable, boot to initrd.